 Hancock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hancock is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Hancock who work in law enforcement and fire fighting (13.14%), office and administrative support (11.66%), and sales jobs (6.73%).

-As is often the case in a small town, Hancock doesn't have a public transportation system that people use for their commute.
+Hancock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hancock in 2022 was $26,201, which is low income relative to Maryland and the nation.
 This equates to an annual income of $104,804 for a family of four.
 However, Hancock contains both very wealthy and poor people as well.